Clean & Green Business Practices

 The new facility incorporates a large ribbon of glass surrounding the sales floor, allowing natural light to spill into the space and offering views of the surrounding treetops.
 Occupants will enjoy the introduction of daylight into the entire public space, as well as the main office.

 A natural landscaping plan for water quality, aesthetics, and promotion of certain plants was implemented in the spring of 2013.
-It features native and edible plants, including blueberries along the patio, pollinator gardens, a demonstration herb garden, and bio-treatment depressions for storm-water as well as water catchment.
-Annuals will continue to be replanted each spring.
-This is the key element of Three Rivers Market’s vision.
+Designed by Leah Gardner, MLA, a local Environmental Design Consultant specializing in natural landscaping, it features native and edible plants, including blueberries along the patio, pollinator gardens, and a demonstration herb garden.
 Our construction and relocation plan was to transform an abandoned bread warehouse with no green space into a vibrant, cooperative center of sustainable commerce featuring functional and beautiful natural landscaping.
+Gardner Monaco Design manages our landscape.

 LEED Accredited Professional